visit-dav/visit/src/doc/python_scripting/functions.rst

 val : integer
-    Either a zero (false) or non-zero (true) integer value to indicate ifMesh Quality expressions should be automatically created when a database is opened.
+    Either a zero (false) or non-zero (true) integer value to indicate if Mesh Quality expressions should be automatically created when a database is opened.

 return type : CLI_return_t
     The SetCreateMeshQualityExpressions function returns 1 on success and 0 on failure.